dagdpz/rs-fMRI-afni-macaque/TB_scripts/README.md

 * Contains scripts for analysing BIDS data
 * Scripts for 3mm smoothing, without smoothing and for individual runs
 * Each run\_all.tcsh script provides commands for the user to insert names or to copy a folder into the directory
-* Difference to run\_all.tcsh scripts from TB\_scripts_analysing : User can choose if he/she want the script to carry out a voxel-based, ROI-based or both types of analysis
+* Difference to run\_all.tcsh scripts from TB\_scripts_analysing : User can choose if he/she wants the script to carry out a voxel-based, ROI-based or both types of analysis

 c) **TB_scripts_dcm2bids**